alexerlandsson/css-fadeshow/README.md

 $prefix 				| Set to `false` if you don't want the compiled CSS to include prefixes.
 Default `true`.
 $responsive 			| Set to `false` if you don't want the slideshow to be responsive.
 Default `true`.
 $breakpoint-small 		| Set to the desired max-width for smaller screens.
 Default `500px`.
 $fade-time 				| Change to the desired transition time of the fade between images.
-May be set with ms or s unit.
-Default `1000ms`.
+Value counts in seconds.
+Default `1`.
 $prev-next-fontfamily 	| Set the CSS font-family for prev/next button's icons.
 Useful if you want to include icons from a font library.
 Default `sans-serif`.
 $prev-next-icons-size 	| Set the font-size of prev/next button's icons.
 Default `3vw`.
 $prev-next-icons-color 	| Color of prev/next button's icons.